Fahmi Aliman

-Mohd Fahmi bin Aliman (Jawi: محمد فهمى عليمن; born 1972) is a Singaporean businessman, politician and former army colonel who served as Mayor of South East District from 2020 to 2025.
+Mohd Fahmi bin Aliman (born 1972) is a Singaporean businessman, former politician and former army colonel who served as Mayor of South East District from 2020 to 2025.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Geylang Serai division of Marine Parade Group Representation Constituency (GRC) from 2020 to 2025.

 Early life and education

 Fahmi was born in 1972 in Singapore to a father who was a gas checker and a mother who was a cleaner, and has two siblings.

 He attended Jubilee Primary School and Jurong Secondary School before graduating from Ngee Ann Polytechnic with a diploma.

 Fahmi subsequently went on to complete a Bachelor of Engineering with honours degree at the University of Liverpool.
 He also has a graduate diploma from the National University of Singapore in defence technological science.

 Career

-Fahmi is the football advisor for Singapore Premier League club Geylang International.
+Fahmi has been the football advisor for Singapore Premier League club Geylang International since 2021.

 After leaving the Singapore Army in 2019, Fahmi had a brief stint as the deputy chief executive of Majlis Ugama Islam Singapura (MUIS), before leaving to join the National Trades Union Congress (NTUC) as Director of the Administration and Research Unit in March 2020.